DNS autoscaling based on cluster size

 replicas = max( ceil( 12 * 1/4 ), ceil( 3 * 1/2 ) ) = 3

-To deliver the parameters to the
+To deliver the parameters to

 kube-dns-autoscaler

-Once a text editor with the
+This will open a text editor with a

 kube-dns-autoscaler

-configuration opens, change the line with the following parameters:linear: '{"coresPerReplica":4,"nodesPerReplica":2,"preventSinglePointFailure":true}'
+configuration.
+Change the line with the following parameters:linear: '{"coresPerReplica":4,"nodesPerReplica":2,"preventSinglePointFailure":true}'

-Save your changes to see the operation output:
+Save your changes. to see the operation output:

 configmap/kube-dns-autoscaler edited